-Returning from a blackout state due to the insane rush of adrenaline, I have a pen in hand putting my John Hancock on the 4473.
-Passing over my still valid, but non-current in-state driver’s license along with the 4473, the gruff long-haired fellow gathers the documents and stuffs them in between a few of the spit bottles.
+Returning from a blackout state due to the insane rush of adrenaline, I have a pen in my hand putting my John Hancock on the 4473 form.
+Passing over driver’s license along with the 4473, the gruff long-haired fellow gathers the documents and stuffs them in between a few of the spit bottles.
 The he grabs the pistol from the top of the counter.

 Standing still and in full recovery from the adrenaline debacle gun purchase, eyes glued to the gruff long-haired salesmen, I can see him fiddling in the back and snickering with his cohort.
 A combination of smoker’s cough, laughs and snorts ensues from the back room.

 Breaking my stare, a few gentlemen come wandering from behind the shelves of preowned junk, take a half-assed glance around the main store then quickly file right back out from where they came in.